 Another trick to make you think the property is sought after and rush into putting a bid in is by arranging viewing close together, you may find as you are leaving a property viewing another prospective buyer shows up, a common tactic.
 Don’t be rushed into bidding on something, take your time.

-Exactly the same for the seller’s point of view, the estate agent might try and push you towards their own in-house mortgage broker or conveyancer.
+Exactly the same for the seller’s point of view, the estate agent might try and push you towards their own in-house house repayments broker or conveyancer.
 It’s worth listening to them, but make sure you get quotes from elsewhere, the estate agent will always try and push you to this as they are often getting an additional commission for doing so.

 How To Steer Clear of Tricks